GitMirroring/gnuboot/website/pages/fsf40/index.md

 * pages/contribute.es.md

-The pages/status.es.md is also out of sync on the website, and in git in the main or fsf40 branches, but there was work done (which is in the gnuboot-next branch) to bring it back in sync.
+The pages/status.es.md is also out of sync on the website, and in git in the main or fsf40 branches, but there was work done in [the 05b294076ac3a388f9bc2c170c9e199ee3ce9aee patch ("website: sync pages/status.md and pages/status.es.md.")](spanish/0001-website-sync-pages-status.md-and-pages-status.es.md.patch) which is also in the gnuboot-next branch) to bring it back in sync.
 Here what is important is to review that work and correct it if it is wrong.

 To do this work you will have to first coordinate with Jordán 'iShareFreedom' / isf for that work as isf should soon become the